mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the negotiated MLS ciphersuite to AEAD encrypt and decrypt their Application messages according to the Message Framing section.

-The group identifier and epoch allow a device to know which group secrets should be used and from which Epoch secret to start computing other secrets and keys.
+The group identifier and epoch allow a recipient to know which group secrets should be used and from which Epoch secret to start computing other secrets and keys.
 The `sender` identifier is used to derive the member's Application secret chain from the initial group Application secret.